Meta-Union/Meta-Union/resourcePackItems.md

 Extra info:

 All Diamond items that can be upgraded to netherite will keep the exact same skin when upgraded.
+(Only exception to this rule is the 3D skin)
 Please report all found bugs to IceX2457 or on the github: https://github.com/IceX2457/Meta-Union-resource-pack

 Some of these items are personally requested and added.
 The explanation on how to get your item added is right beneath this, if you don't need it you can skip over and immidiatly go to the tables beneath the text.\